uadmin/uadmin-docs/_build/html/_sources/api/language_functions.rst.txt

 -------------------------
 `Back To Top`_

-GetActiveLanguages returns the list of active languages from the Language model.

-Function:

 .. code-block:: go

-    func() []uadmin.Language
+    func GetActiveLanguages() []Language

+GetActiveLanguages returns a list of active languages from the Language model.

 Suppose Chinese with the code "zh" and English with the code "en" are active languages in the Language model.